Nikki Ziering

-Nikki Ziering (born August 9, 1971) is an American model and actress.
+Natalie "Nikki" Ziering (née Schieler; born August 9, 1971) is an American model and actress.
 Ziering was Playboy's Playmate of the Month for September 1997.

 Early life

-Ziering was born Natalie Schieler in Norwalk, California.
+Natalie Schieler was born in Norwalk, California.
 She is of Norwegian and German descent.

 Career

-Ziering was Playboy's Playmate of the Month for September 1997.
+Schieler (ex-wife of actor Ian Ziering) was Playboy's Playmate of the Month for September 1997.
 She appeared on the cover twice, first in August 1997, then in July 2003, along with a feature pictorial.
-Prior to Playboy, Ziering was a swimwear model usually modeling for Venus Swimwear and Frederick's of Hollywood.
-She appeared as a Barker's Beauty on The Price Is Right from 1999 to 2002.
+Prior to Playboy, Schieler was a swimwear model usually modeling for Venus Swimwear and Frederick's of Hollywood.
+She appeared on The Price Is Right as a model from 1999 to 2002.

-Her television work includes the reality television series Celebrity Love Island, I'm a Celebrity...Get Me Out of Here!, Celebrity Paranormal Project, and Hulk Hogan's Celebrity Championship Wrestling; being a sideline reporter for the CBS tournament blackjack series Ultimate Blackjack Tour; and co-hosting the comedy show The Grill with Vernon Kay.
+Her television work includes the reality television series Celebrity Love Island, I'm a Celebrity...Get Me Out of Here!, Celebrity Boot Camp, Celebrity Paranormal Project, and Hulk Hogan's Celebrity Championship Wrestling; being a sideline reporter for the CBS tournament blackjack series Ultimate Blackjack Tour; and co-hosting the comedy show The Grill with Vernon Kay.
 She has also appeared on The Howard Stern Show, and she was the team captain of the 2004 Los Angeles Temptation squad for the Lingerie Bowl.
 Her work in film includes American Wedding, National Lampoon's Spring Break, and National Lampoon's Gold Diggers.

 Personal life

 Schieler converted to Judaism before marrying actor Ian Ziering on July 4, 1997.
 They divorced in 2002.

-With then-boyfriend Rick Reynolds, she has a daughter, Tatum Ella Reynolds, born March 27, 2009.
+With then-boyfriend Rick Reynolds, she has a daughter, Tatum Ella Reynolds, (b.
+March 27, 2009).